top of page

 Photography

-El Karama is known as being one of the most picturesque properties in Kenya.
+El Karama is known as being one of the most picturesque private conservancies in Kenya.
 It is a haven for photographers and in addition to the wider variety of mammals and birds here, El Karama has a stunning landscape to offer.
 With direct views of Mount Kenya, the Aberdares and the Lolldaiga Hills the light and colour changes over the seasons are mesmerising.
-The lodge has a hidden rock hide for photographers at the central Murera Dam, salt licks in front of the main parts of the lodge that attract wildlife and specialised guides who understand positioning of vehicles.
-Exclusive use of a vehicle is possible, with an extra charge.
+The lodge has a hidden rock hide for photographers at the central Murera Dam and a salt lick.
+Other photographic opportunities exist from view points, other dams and riverine areas, salt licks in front of the main parts of the lodge that attract wildlife.
+Our guides understand photographers and have been trained in working with them including for getting shots, positioning of vehicles and flexible hours and tailor-made outings.
+For serious photographers on a mission, we recommend our exclusive use charge for a vehicle.
 Please ask for this at the primary reservation point to avoid disappointment.
 In high season our vehicles get busy.
+All our game drive vehicles are open on the sides and are covered with canvas overhead for sun protection.
+The hiluxes have closed cabs with back windows or roof hatches and the two land cruisers have open cabs and collapsible windscreens.

 Walking Safaris

-Walking safaris are one of the most amazing way to see El Karama.
-We love to get out on foot exploring, nothing quite compares to this for connecting with the bush and understanding how everything connects.
-All our experienced guides are KPSGA rated but more importantly they know the landscape like the back of their hand and their passion is infectious!
+Walking safaris are one of the most interactive and engaging ways to see El Karama Wildlife Conservancy.
+We love to get out on foot exploring, nothing quite compares to this for connecting with the bush and understanding this unique eco system.
+All our experienced guides are KPSGA rated, but more importantly they know the landscape like the back of their hand and their passion is infectious!
 They will show you all creatures small and large, focusing on tracks, insects and flowers as well as scanning and incorporating crucial wildlife monitoring exercises for the more interactive guests.
-Whether you like to walk for a few hours or an entire day, just let us know.
+Whether you like to walk for a few hours or half a day, just let us know.

 Driving Safaris

 This is a surefire way to see wildlife on El Karama.
-Our vehicles offer the best possible game viewing; they have no windows and a canvas top for sun protection.
+Our vehicles offer the best possible game viewing; they have open sides and a canvas top for sun protection.
 If you’re a photographer this is the only way to go.
 We like to strip things down to the bare essentials so that you can smell, hear and see the wildlife you’re watching.
+The hiluxes have closed cabs with back windows or roof hatches and the two brand new converted land cruiser game viewers used with Nilotica Private have open cabs and collapsible windscreens.
+Best times?
+Early starts and afternoon/evening outings are usually most productive, but check with your guides as each season brings its own surprises.
+Our inclusive package offers two main outings per day, whether walking, driving or on horseback.
+Should you wish to have more vehicle use including for day trips, we have separate charges in place.

 Night Drives